 Things to Remember

 Some professors have several classes so be sure to mention what class you are taking about.
 You can either mention this in the title of the email, or within the first sentence.
-It might even be better to mention the specific class depending on what you are emailing them about.
+It might even be better to mention the specific class (with the meeting time) depending on what you are emailing them about.

 Give them time.
 Sometimes they will not get back to you for a day or two so don’t give them last minute emails and expect them to get back to you instantly.

 Avoid addressing professors as Mr. and Mrs. for a few reasons.
-For one, you would never want to mess up a miss vs Mrs, and if you do, good luck with any help.
-Another thing is you do NOT want to mess up gender.
+For one, you would never want to mess up a miss vs Mrs. Another thing is you do NOT want to mess up gender.
 If it is a professor you are emailing that you have not seen in person, or can not tell the gender, DO NOT GUESS.
 I have actually had an email that I about forwarded from my councilor to my professor (for permission purposes) that was referring to the professor as the wrong gender.
 Luckily I caught it.
 Another reason is referring to them as Mr. or Mrs. seems more for high school.
 They also usually introduce themselves as professors not a Mr. or Mrs.

 I tend to think professors are busy and will not really care how perfect an email is written.
 I would think they usually just want a short and sweet and straight to the point email.
 Most emails I get back from professors are very short and sweet.
 Some even have typo errors that seems as if they were hurrying and did not check their own email before they sent it.
 Emailing a professor is not something to worry about, just keep it short and sweet, and be respectful of their time and schedule.